openshift/openshift-pep/openshift-pep-NNN.md

 ## Backwards Compatibility
-Most of the work that needs to be done will be done in the [puppet-openshift_origin](https://github.com/openshift/puppet-openshift_origin) repository, so from that perspective, impact on the rest of the Origin codebase will be limited.
-Any changes that have to be made to meet the requirements of the [roles-driven puppet scripts](#roles-driven-puppet-scripts) may affect any downstream puppet repos.
+This PEP describes functionality that was not previously available in OpenShift.
+From that perspective, backwards compatibility is not a factor in this design.
+However, anyone wishing to create a [Workflow](#installer-workflows) that leverages previously existing scripts will need to adjust them to read system configuration information from the installer's [configuration file](#recording-the-system-configuration) file.

 ## Rationale
 The follow sections explain design considerations that were necessary to define reasonable bounds for this PEP.

 ### Text-Based Installer
 The choice to use a text-based installer for this installer was two-fold.
 First off, per the [survey](https://www.openshift.com/blogs/survey-results-the-openshift-origin-unboxing-experience), the option of a more graphical installer was low in popularity.
-Second, a text-based installer lends itself to use with [unattended installations](#unattended-installations).
+Second, being command-line invokable, the installer lends itself to use with [unattended installations](#unattended-installations).

 ### Workflows
 The Workflow concept enables this OpenShift installer to be easily reconfigured different deployment scenarios.
 By providing different `workflow.yml` files, oo-install RPMs can be customized to different distributions and environments.